 - Using drugs or alcohol to cope with depression

-If you experience any signs of depression, get the help you need by contacting a mental health professional.
+If you experience any signs of depression, get the help you need by contacting a treatment provider today.

 There are several ways that doctors diagnose depression.
 A few tests may be completed in order to pinpoint the type of depression and determine the proper treatment.

 A doctor completes a physical exam to see if there are any underlying health conditions that may be linked to a patient’s depression.
 This exam may include a range of physical tests to get a better understanding of an individual’s overall health.

 Blood tests can eliminate a variety of underlying health conditions that could be contributing to symptoms of depression.
 For example, a complete blood count or thyroid test will ensure different parts of the body are functioning properly.